byzheng/my-website/content/post/tiddlywiki/index.md

 * Check the previous analysis for any strange results.
 The checking procedure might find an error in the raw data and scripts which introduce a new fix into master analysis, or new understanding for science.

 It is unreproducible, time-consuming and even impossible to write RMarkdown file for each branching data analysis as 1) the modified or dropped input files, 2) the too big intermediate results, 3) lost tracks of R scripts, etc. Branching data analysis is very common for scientific research and non-linear procedure.

+As the way of natural thinking, the feature of tiddlywiki to [create missing tiddler](https://tiddlywiki.com/static/Creating%2520and%2520editing%2520tiddlers.html) is very easy to branch master data analysis without leaving current tiddler just through using two brackets (e.g. `[[New Idea]]`).
+Tiddlywiki shows a link to create new tiddler.